 Why is S.P.E.W. completely left out of the movies?
 It's pretty upsetting considering how hard Hermione worked to be an activist for the house elves, but I also think cutting S.P.E.W. leaves out some serious depth to Ron and Hermione's relationship.

-In the movie Order of the Phoenix, Mrs. Figg is there to help Harry and Dudley after they are attacked by dementors, but most of her backstory is left out.
+Order of the Phoenix, Mrs. Figg is there to help Harry and Dudley after they are attacked by dementors, but most of her backstory is left out.
 In the book, you learn that Mrs. Figg is a squib, which means she was born to a wizarding family, but has no powers of her own.
 When Harry is sent to live with the Dursleys, Dumbledore asks her to keep an eye on Harry and he is often left with her as a babysitter.
 It's a pretty great way to connect his life on Privet Drive with the wizarding world and I'm so sad it was left out.
+3 Peeves The Poltergeist

 I mean, not even one mention of him!
 What the hell?
 Peeves was such a jerk, but he was totally entertaining and should've been there.